tylertrimble/viswaternet/docs/examples.rst

     import viswaternet as vis
     import matplotlib.pyplot as plt

 2. Initialize a VisWaterNet model object for the .INP file of the water distribution network.
+For these examples, we use the CTown network model introduced by Ostfeld et al (cite).

+hyperlink

 .. code:: python

     model = vis.VisWNModel("CTown.inp")

+Alternatively, we can initialize a VisWaterNet model corresponding to a WNTR water network model object.

+code, hyperlink

 3. Initialize and customize a matplotlib figure and axis.